Nqo-Zwane/Python-Scripts/README.md

 # Tweet-Extraction-Python-Script

-# Script was written for the IT institute at the University of Johannesburg
-#It uses SNScraper instead of the traditional tweepy
+#It uses SNScraper instead of the traditional tweepy API